Effective September 1, 2012

 - Is economically sustainable; preference will be given for reassignment of existing resources (or long-term external funding, such as endowment) over those with short-term funding (e.g., grants of a finite duration) or those relying on enrollment increase funding.
-Note: Current UNC-GA guidelines require new program proposals to include a funding plan that does not rely on guaranteed enrollment increase funding for implementation.
+Note: Current UNC SO guidelines require new program proposals to include a funding plan that does not rely on guaranteed enrollment increase funding for implementation.

 Proposals approved for planning will be returned to the proposing program director/program faculty for routing through the current academic program approval process.

 Once on-campus approval (including the BOT) has been obtained, the “Request to Plan (A New Degree Program – Any Delivery Method)” will then be transmitted to UNC SO for approval and authorization to plan.
 Once UNC SO grants approval to plan, a UNC SO form titled “Request to Establish (a New Degree Program – Any Delivery Method)” will be completed and routed through the existing approval process (including the BOT) prior to submission to UNC SO.
 Note: Current UNC SO guidelines indicate this submission must take place within 4 months of UNC SO granting authorization to plan.

 Final Note: This planning and prioritization procedure is for all new on-campus and distance education programs.
 The conversion of existing programs (currently authorized by UNC SO for on-campus delivery) to distance education (offered either by technology or at a remote site) requires completion of the UNC SO form titled “Request to Deliver (Existing Degree Program – New Delivery Mode or Site” and should be done following existing Division of Academic and Student Affairs (undergraduate) and Graduate School (graduate) procedures.